 How do I get started?

-To get started with Money Mover, the first step is to create a profile.
-To do this you give us your email address, which we verify is yours, and choose a password.
+To get started with Money Mover, the first step is to register your email address, which you can do so here.

 What is a profile?

 Every Money Mover user needs a profile in order to make personal or business payments.
 You create your profile when you first register with us, and it contains information about you including your contact details.
-If you are not a UK resident we will also ask you to upload some documents such as a copy of your photo ID and a proof of address.
+We also ask you to upload some documents such as a copy of your photo ID and a proof of address.

 Once you’ve submitted an application to set up personal or business payments, we need to review the information that you’ve provided in order to verify your identity and the identity of any organisations that you’ve asked us to set up.